 Chimaeze Onyeiwu, KTP Associate at Johnstons says

 “Johnstons of Elgin is a highly creative company that constantly seeks opportunities to collaborate and innovate.
-Our Partnership with NPL through the A4I programme has been particularly rewarding not just as a result of the solutions being developed for the product-finish measurement problem, but also because of how the relationship has facilitated investigations and generated solutions to other unrelated operational issues.”
+Our partnership with a world-leading laboratory through the A4I programme has been particularly rewarding not just as a result of the solutions being developed for the product-finish measurement problem, but also because of how the relationship has facilitated investigations and generated solutions to other unrelated operational issues.”

 Company - This measurement system has increased their accuracy by 30%, reduced their rework rate by 90%, their rework waste by 30% and reduced the cost of producing their quality fabrics by 80%.
 In a world where finish is artisan and considered subjective, being able to satisfy high-end designers with more precise specification of choice of finish is invaluable.